elm-community/js-integration-examples/more/webcomponents/README.md

 At the time of writing this article you're probably using some form of build system for your JavaScript assets, by choice, custom or force.
 The intricacies of bundling modern web apps is outside the scope of this guide but you can check out [our minimal ES5 compatible setup](minimal-es5-setup.html) that provides the polyfills necessary to use web components with older browsers like Internet Explorer 11.

-You can read more about browser support in the [older environments section](#older-environments).
+There is more information available in the [browser support section](#browser-support).

 ## Custom Elements And Elm